 All you have to do is create an account, upload your images, and when a print is sold, the POD service will fulfill the order and ship it directly to the buyer.

-You will then receive a commission of the sale.
+You will then receive a commission on the sale.

-Each POD service has different terms and conditions, so be sure to read their policies to decide the best fit for your art business.
+Each POD service has different terms and conditions, so read their policies to decide the best fit for your art business.

 Popular print-on-demand sites:

 Teach Online Art Classes

 Do you like to show or teach your art technique to emerging artists?